This is the third article of my series Living in Spain. Today I’m going to explain everything I know about the Spanish NIE number.

 (Your NIE number will look similar to this example)

 - The NIE number expires in 3 months in theory (it says so at the bottom of the certificate, see picture above.
 UPDATE 1/9/2016: At least in Alicante region the NIE number certificate does not have an expiry date anymore).
-However, I have met people who had been using their expired NIE for numbers for years and with great success.
+Find out whether it’s this way in your region.

 - The NIE number on its own is not valid to identify yourself.
 Use it alongside your passport which has a photo of you.

-- The NIE number and the Spanish residency are different procedures and have different natures.
-Don’tconfusethem.
+- The NIE number and the Spanish residency are different procedures, diferent documents and have different natures.
+Don’t confuse them.

-- You do not have to follow this sequence: NIE first, Spanish residency second.
-You can become a resident automatically as long as you meet all the requirements… at least in the South Costa Blanca.
+- You do not have to follow this sequence (unless you need to do any legal process): NIE first, Spanish residency second.
+You can become a resident automatically as long as you meet all the requirements… at least in Alicante and Murcia.

 - If you apply for your Spanish residency, you will get an NIE number automatically which will appear on the residency car, either if you had it before or not.
 It will be the same one in case of yes.

-- You can’t get your Spanish driving licence with an NIE number.
+- You can’t exchange your driving licence and get a Spanish driving licence with an NIE number only.
 You’ll need your Spanish residency.

-- If you are looking for a job you will have to register at your nearest Social Security office to obtain a number after you get your NIE.
-That will be what they’ll use to grant health benefits (and pensions) once you get employed.
+- If you are looking for a job you will have to register at your nearest Social Security office to obtain a social security number after you get your NIE.
+That will be what will grant health benefits (and pensions) once you get employed.

 There are a number of “official” things that can be done using your passport only (making police reports for instance… I’m the author of that article too).

-Nevertheless, a NIE number will be required for most official / legal procedures in Spain.
+Nevertheless, an NIE number will be required for most official / legal procedures in Spain.

 As I always recommend my clients: “get peace of mind and do everything according to the law”.
 Most times, it does not take that much, just a little money and several hours of your time at the most.